RobotCharlie/key-remapping-hammerspoon/README.md

 vi ~/.hammerspoon/init.lua
 ```
 in which you can put your key remap configs.
-Since I wanted to remap my arrow keys so I added the following
+Since I wanted to remap my arrow keys so I added the following code to `init.lua`.
+The code is same as [here](https://github.com/RobotCharlie/key-remapping-hammerspoon/blob/main/init.lua)

 ```
 local function pressFn(mods, key)
 	if key == nil then